Sagamore Conference

 In 2023, serious discussions took place among the Sagamore schools outside of the Indianapolis metropolitan loop about forming a new athletic conference.
 Montgomery County schools had been in contact with Putnam County schools Cloverdale, Greencastle, North Putnam, and South Putnam about the formation of a new league.
 On May 10, 2023, citing enrollment and competitive balance, five Sagamore schools in Crawfordsville, Frankfort, North Montgomery, Southmont, and Western Boone notified the Sagamore Conference of their intent to separate from the Sagamore and form a new conference with a sixth member school to start as early as the 2024–2025 academic year but no later than the 2026–2027 academic year.
 Danville, Lebanon, and Tri-West will retain the Sagamore Conference name and history and will leave the conference with three member schools.

 In early 2024, it was announced that both Harrison and McCutcheon would join the three remaining Sagamore schools, bringing conference membership to 5.
 This represents a dramatic shift in conference demographics, as both of the new schools are larger than the three remainders.
 It also represents a change in conference geography, as both Harrison and McCutcheon are located in West Lafayette, Indiana.

 In late 2024, it was announced that both Terre Haute North and Terre Haute South will be joining the Sagamore Athletic Conference in 2026, bringing the member count to 6 teams.
 In addition to this, Tri-West will be departing from the conference in 2025.

 In June 2025, the Vigo County School Corporation announced plans for the eventual merger of Terre Haute North and Terre Haute South.
 It is currently unknown how this will affect conference membership, nor how large the consolidated school will be as West Vigo High School is expected to take on new students.
 Any timeline for the consolidation is yet to be reported.

+On December 9, 2025, it was announced that Lebanon will depart the Sagamore Conference and join the Hoosier Heritage Conference effective in the 2027–28 academic year.